vivekkumark/tam/README.md

 shortcuts via shell source file is not done yet as you might be logging in for the first time!

-Now, imagine for debugging issues you might want to ssh random hosts and need quick help without switching to a another wondow, how handy would that be?
+Now, imagine for debugging issues you might want to ssh random hosts and need quick help without switching to a another window, how handy would that be?

 TAM is aimed to solve the problem of setting up your own custom shell environment upon ssh!